shellieD/get-ducked/README.md

 ### Product Detail & Wishlist

 When a user clicks on a product card, they are taken to the product detail view where they can see more details of the product they are interested in.
-The product detail page show the name, price category, rating and a description of the product.
+The product detail page shows the name, price category, rating and a description of the product.

 It also displays a quantity form, so users can increment or decrement the quantity of the item they are wishing to purchase.